TerryLoc/sell_ur_stuff/business_plan.md

 - **Competitors**:
   - **Direct**: eBay, Depop, DoneDeal, Adverts.
   - **Indirect**: Car boot sales, Facebook Marketplace.
   - **Our Edge**: Sell Your Stuff is like a friendly Irish marketplace stall—easy to use, packed with features like offer negotiations and notifications, and built with love.
-Django keeps us fast and scalable, while Cloudinary makes sure your photos look class, even on a dodgy Wi-Fi connection!
+Django keeps us fast and scalable, even on a dodgy Wi-Fi connection!
 - **Market Needs**: Irish buyers and sellers want a platform that’s safe, simple, and feels like home.
 They’re tired of clunky sites or ones that don’t get the Irish vibe.
 We’re here to give them a space where they can haggle like they’re at a local market, all from their phone.

 #### 4. Organization and Management